cloudposse/geodesic/README.md

 cloud distro default list-configs
 ```

-If there's something you don't want, just delete the file.
+If there's something you don't want installed, just delete the file.

 To deploy the apps, now run:
 ```shell